Self portrait series 1994

 In 2017, Burgess held a solo exhibition "In Deptford", bringing together paintings of his local area.
 In 2018 he held a solo exhibition "Urban People" at international law firm, DMH Stallard.

 Since 2010 Burgess has shown regularly with Cavaliero Finn.
-His work is also featured by www.alephcontemporary.com who recently made a film in which he talks about his practice.
+His work is also featured by Galerie W O S Zurich. and www.katowonggallery.com.
 Over 100 of his paintings are available for licenced reproduction at Bridgeman Images.